Ⅲ. The Code of Student Conduct

 - Substance Abuse (including Alcohol): Illegal use, sale, or possession of drugs, drug paraphernalia, or alcohol.
 Offensive, disruptive, destructive, hazardous, or vulgar conduct related to substance or alcohol abuse.
 Violating motor vehicle laws relating to driving while impaired.
 Use or consumption of alcohol in inappropriate campus locations as described in the College’s alcohol policy.

-See Appendix C, Appendix L, and Appendix M.
+See Appendix C, Appendix D, and Appendix E.

 - Hazardous Acts: Conduct which creates conditions which are or might be injurious to persons or property.

 - Sexual Misconduct: In addition to sexual misconduct which is prohibited by law, this offense includes any non-consensual or public sexual contact as well as all forms of sexual harassment.
-Appendix D and Appendix P contain information about certain types of conduct which would constitute violations of this provision.
+Appendix G and Appendix H contain information about certain types of conduct which would constitute violations of this provision.

 - Property Damage, Misuse: Damage to or loss of property attributable to willful or grossly negligent conduct.
 Unauthorized use of private or College property, including computers and bikes.

-- Motor Vehicles and Bicycle Regulations: See Appendix H.
+- Motor Vehicles and Bicycle Regulations: See Appendix J.

-- Dining Hall (Commons) and Tiger Inn Regulations: See Appendix I.
+- Dining Hall (Commons) and Tiger Inn Regulations: See Appendix M.

-- Computing and Electronic Telecommunications System: See Appendix J and Appendix K.
+- Computing and Electronic Telecommunications System: See Appendix P.

 - Groups: The Code of Student Conduct may be treated by the Student Court as having been violated by fraternities and other student organizations where any such organization has encouraged, participated in, or failed to take reasonable steps to prevent violations of this Code.